The Ontario Small Claims Court Process Explained

-The Ontario Small Claims Court Process Explained**

 - Next, list the details of the defendant in the same manner.
 If the defendant is a corporation, you can search business names at Service Ontario locations, or using an online service such as ESC Corporate Services LTD, OnCorp Direct Inc or Cybrebahn, a division of Thomson Reuters Canada Limited.
 If there is more than 1 defendant, you will need to complete the Additional Parties Form (Form 1A), available here.

 - On page 2 of the Plaintiff’s Claim, you will need to write out the concise basis for your claim.
 Essentially, you are trying to state (briefly) what happened, and under what basis (legal theory) the Court may grant you relief.
-You can see a summary list of legal theories here (and Google the meaning for any you are unsure of), although there are others, under the Constitution and/or statute.
+You can see a summary list of legal theories here (and Google the meaning for any you are unsure of), although there are others, including under statute and/or the Constitution.
 However, the Small Claims Court cannot act in all situations, as it is a court of limited jurisdiction, set forth by the Courts of Justice Act, R.S.O.
 1990, c.
 C.43.
 Section 23.

 - On page 3 of the Plaintiff’s Claim, enter the monetary amount claimed (not more than $35,000.00 as of February 2020), make a selection with regard to interest, insert the date and sign.
 You may want to read my article on proving damages, which you can find here.

 - Attach any related paperwork to the claim, sorted by type, and for each type, in chronological order.
 You should hand number the pages for easy reference later, i.e. “turn to page 15.”

 - Likewise, if you are a defendant, you will need to complete the Defence Form 9A (assuming of course you don’t have your own defendant’s claim, or need to file a third-party claim).
 You may also wish to consult my summary list of defences.
 You will also want to attach all paperwork to your defence, in the manner set forth immediately above.

 - Make copies so that you end up with 4 copies total (if filing at the court in paper format).
 Otherwise, you can now file claims and defences online.